French prime minister positive for COVID-19, as cases rise

 One of Castex’s daughters tested positive Monday after her father returned from a meeting with Belgian Prime Minister Alexander de Croo in Brussels, and Castex himself then took two tests that were both positive, his office said.

-De Croo’s office said he will be tested Tuesday and will self-isolate while awaiting the result, according to Belgian state broadcaster RTBF.
+De Croo’s office said he will be tested Wednesday and will self-isolate while awaiting the result, as will the foreign affairs, defense, justice and home ministers.

+“Since Prime Minister De Croo received the French Prime Minister for security talks, he has immediately interrupted his activities,” a statement from his office said.

 While 75% of France’s population is vaccinated, the number of virus infections has risen quickly in recent weeks.
 Hospitalizations and deaths linked to the virus are also rising in France, though are so far well below the crisis levels of earlier surges.